0333 900 0101

 Here’s how to fix it:

-If your camera is rated for both indoors and outdoors use, check its settings and make sure it’s configured for outdoors use.
+• If your camera is for both indoor and outdoor use, check its settings and make sure it’s configured for outdoor use.
 Sometimes, this won’t be a global setting, but a colour-related setting.

 You may need to repeat this exercise under different ambient lighting conditions until you get a setting that works right at all times.
 And if you have to reposition the camera, make sure it’s still covering the areas that you need it to cover!